Brennall/HFH-SRD/Chapter05.md

 Arcane 5	Duration:	3 turns

 This spell creates a passage through wooden, plaster, or stone walls, but not through metal or other harder materials.
-The passage is up to 10’ deep.
-If the wall’s thickness is more than the depth of the passage created, then a single passwall simply makes a niche or short tunnel.
+The passage is up to 10' deep.
+If the wall's thickness is more than the depth of the passage created, then a single passwall simply makes a niche or short tunnel.
 Several passwall spells can then form a continuing passage to breach very thick walls.
 When passwall ends (due to duration, dispel magic, or caster's choice), the hole closes; creatures within the passage are ejected out the nearest exit.

 ### Phantasmal Force	Range:	240'